haquema/makers-javascript-fndamentals/contents/3-running-js-files.md

 ## Exercise: code review

-Someone from your team asked you to review their code.
-In one of the Javascript files, there is the following function:
+Someone from your team just asked you to review their code.
+In one of the JavaScript files, there is the following function:

 ```javascript
 let isMaximumScore = (score) => {